 - First, it is not clear that short periods of “nature-induced” relaxation (even if repeated at intervals) would cause the long-term effects on survival and wellbeing that are undoubtedly associated with proximity to green spaces.

-- Secondly, and more important, is the total lack of controls in the psychological work.
+- Secondly, and more important, is the lack of essential controls in much of the psychological work.
 The green space exposure is usually compared with exposure to an urban scene or busy urban street.
 A second control is needed to prove specificity.
-In other words, would sitting in a quiet bar, listening to background Bach, holding a glass of cold beer have exactly the same effect as the green space?
+In other words, would sitting in a quiet urban bar, listening to soothing music, holding a glass of cold beer have the same effect as the green space?

 It could be that the Green Space effect is an additive phenomenon, attributable in part to all three mechanisms suggested above.